datashield/datashield-infrastructure/README.md

 ### Use puppet to provision your own VM or physical server

-You can use the puppet environments in this repo to provision machines, both physical and virutal, that have already been created (assuming these machines are using Ubuntu or Centos operating systems).
+You can use the puppet environments in this repo to provision machines, both physical and virtual, that have already been created (assuming these machines are using Ubuntu or Centos operating systems).
 If your computer infrastructure is already using puppet enterprise it is possible you already have a puppet master.
 If this is the same then the puppet environments and modules can be installed on the puppet master and that can be used to install datashield